insure logo

 • 18% — A person with fair credit pays 18% less for car insurance than someone with poor credit.

-“You can ask your insurance company if a credit-based insurance score was used to underwrite and rate your policy and which risk category you were placed in after you receive a quote,” Worters said.
+“You can ask your insurance company if a credit-based insurance score was used to underwrite and rate your policy and which risk category you were placed in after you receive a quote,” said Loretta Worters, vice president of media relations for the Insurance Information Institute.

 Rate increases vary by insurer and state.
-Michigan is worst for drivers with poor credit.
-Drivers in that state pay an increase of nearly $4,000 more than the state’s average.
+Michigan is the worst for drivers with poor credit.
+Drivers in that state pay a significantly higher rate than the state’s average.
 Drivers with poor credit in many states pay double what is charged to people with good credit.

-State average auto insurance premium by credit score
+State average auto insurance premiums by credit score

 Here are the differences by state for car insurance: